How to book the best villa holidays in 2022

 When tracking down a villa holiday, the big decision is not where and when to go, but whether to book independently or with a tour operator.
-You’ll find no shortage of villas and self-catering apartments available to book on the web, but there are risks.
+You’ll find no shortage of villas and self-catering apartments available to book online, but there are risks.
 You may have very little protection in law if things go wrong, or the property isn’t as advertised.

-That’s why in general I’d advise you to book with a reputable tour operator that will advertise its villas honestly, react swiftly if anything goes wrong and have staff in resort to sort out any problems.
-Travel with such a company and your pool will never be empty.
+That’s why I strongly advise you to book with a reputable tour operator that will advertise its villas honestly, react swiftly if anything goes wrong and have staff in resort to sort out any problems.
+Click the links on this page for details.

-If you book a package that includes flights, car ferry or car hire, your holiday will be bonded (usually with an ATOL).
-That means if the villa is damaged in an earthquake before you arrive, or a volcanic ash cloud drifts in from Iceland, stopping you from flying home, you’ll be taken care of – whether than means finding you a new holiday, giving you a full refund or pulling out all the stops to get you home.
+If you book a package that includes flights, car ferry or car hire, your holiday will be bonded.
+That means if the government advises against travel, you’ll be taken care of – whether than means finding you a new holiday, giving you a full refund or pulling out all the stops to get you home.

 Some UK-based villa specialists do not book flights, or allow you to book your own.
 In this case you won’t normally have the same level of legal protection.
 However, the company will usually be bonded and can be relied on to publish honest descriptions and come to your aid if necessary.